musikalkemist/thesoundofaihackathon/index.md

 The hackathon will be held online from Friday 8th to Sunday 10th of July 2022.
 People can participate from all over the world.

 ## Registration
-An Eventbrite page to register will be provided soon.
+Register for free at this Eventbrite [page](https://www.eventbrite.com/e/1st-the-sound-of-ai-hackathon-tickets-357361195957).
 The **registration deadline is Friday 8th of July 2022 at 3:00pm CEST**.

 ## Themes
 The hackathon main theme is audio / music tech, with a particular focus on "intelligent" systems.
 A few example themes: